 The main problem I see with speaking in tongues is simply that it's a very simple thing to fake.
 Yet, what I do not see in any modern church is the type of speaking in tongues that was mentioned in Acts when the Holy Spirit was first received.
 I have yet to see anyone speak in one language, and be understood by others speaking in various other languages.
 While I have had "similar" experiences, nothing whatsoever on this magnitude.

-The gift of tongues was a supernatural ability to speak an earthly foreign language without special training.
+I just wanted to comment that in modern times, the term "glossolalia" is used to refer to the phenomenon as a whole (known and unknown tongues), but most frequently used only to describe unknown tongues.
+Xenoglossy is the term used to describe the speaking in a foreign language not previously learned.faith said:The gift of tongues was a supernatural ability to speak an earthly foreign language without special training.
 Tongues comes from the word glossa, so the word glossalalia means "to speak in tongues."
 The word tongues (glossa), when used in the New Testament, either refers to the physical tongue and its basic meaning or to the language that the tongue speaks.

 To begin a study of tongues, get a concordance and look up theword tongue (glossa), and look at all the places it is used and how it is used.
 In the following references (not a complete list) every time the word tongue (glossa) is used, it always refers to an earthly foreign language: Revelation 5:9; 7:9; 10:11; 11:9.